Meet Eric Werner

 Inorganic Chemistry Lab

 Career Specialties: Eric Werner’s research interests lie mainly in the area of lanthanide coordination chemistry.
-Current efforts in Werner’s lab are directed toward the development of novel medical imaging agents and luminescent sensors based on lanthanide complexes, as well as the design of improved methods for rare earth element extraction and separations.
+Current efforts in Werner’s lab include the development of novel medical imaging agents and luminescent sensors based on lanthanide complexes, as well as the design of improved methods for rare earth element extraction and separations.